Grilled NY Strip Steak with Coffee Rub

 Coffee Marinade

-In a one gallon plastic bag combine the following:
+In a one-gallon plastic bag combine the following for this simple coffee beef marinade:

 1. Strong brewed coffee – can be your leftovers from the morning